Min (surname)

 Min is the Mandarin pinyin and Wade–Giles romanization of the Chinese surname written 闵 in simplified Chinese and 閔 in traditional Chinese.
 It is romanized Man in Cantonese.
+It is also romanized as Mẫn in Vietnamese.
 Min is listed 132nd in the Song dynasty classic text Hundred Family Surnames.
 As of 2008, it is the 193rd most common surname in China, shared by 520,000 people.
 In 2013 it was the 224 the most common, with around 4.3 million people sharing the name, accounting for 0.032% of the total population, with the province with the most people sharing the name being Hubei.